Get 10% off your first order: FAB10

 solder joint

-Solder splice connector
+Solder splice connector.

 * Prices used are in AUD and are rough estimates.
 Source prices from local suppliers to gain a more accurate estimate.